Welcome to The Imagination Shed

 The Imagination Shed is a happy, creative space where children’s confidence and imaginations blossom, run by Sarah, a highly experienced English and Drama teacher, home educating parent, blogger and writer.
 I help families support their children’s learning at home through creative workshops, child-centred tuition, resources and online courses.
 I also offer 1:1 consultancy and mentoring for parents.

-Group workshops for home educating families are held in the magical bell tent in my gorgeous Kentish garden.
-The tent is fully furnished with cosy blankets and cushions, and a myriad of ethically produced, beautiful and organic learning tools, from open-ended wooden rainbows to fabrics and playdough and even a dressing up box!
+Group workshops for home educating families are held in our rustic, cosy workshop in my gorgeous Kentish garden.
+The workshopis fully furnished with cosy blankets and cushions, and a myriad of ethically produced, beautiful and organic learning tools, from open-ended wooden rainbows to fabrics and playdough and even a dressing up box!
 The garden is a child’s haven, with its mud kitchen, tuff tray, wildflower meadow and spacious lawns.

 “My daughter is so proud of what she’s done so far, she’s shown her big sister and daddy, and is keen to build on her ideas, I’m really pleased”

 “Thanks for today – lovely as always.”
-T.T.
+T.T., parent

 “My two have thoroughly enjoyed the sessions.”
 S.G.